 FAQs

-Intermittent fasting may not be suitable for everyone, especially pregnant or breastfeeding women, individuals with certain medical conditions, or those with a history of eating disorders.
+Intermittent fasting may not be suitable for everyone, especially pregnant or breastfeeding women, individuals with a history of eating disorders, or those with certain medical conditions.

 What are the best foods to eat while intermittent fasting?